 Coffee stout was a new concept to me – for the reason mentioned above, I don’t drink stout so I’m not particularly familiar with it.
 But I was told that the stout is infused with coffee beans to add flavour, and that certainly sounds interesting.
 I like creativity!

 This was a single cask release – limited to 240 bottles that are now all gone.
 It was triple distilled, was bottled at 48% and sold by the Celtic whiskey shop.

 Very peppery at the first nosing.
 Then dried fruits, something minty – almost like eucalyptus.
 Gives a feel of heavy oiliness.

 Lighter on the palate than I expected.
 Very nice notes of chocolate and honey sweetness.
-Lots of pepper – I get a burning feel on the tongue.
-A bit too light bodied though.
+Lots of pepper – I get a burning feeling on the tongue.
+A bit too light-bodied though.